 - 1. Your lawful spouse is the person to whom you are legally married, unless you are legally separated.
 If you reside in New York, you will be considered to have legally separated on the date your decree or separation is entered by the court or the date on which your separation agreement is filed with the court.
 If you are legally separated, your spouse is not eligible for benefits under the Plan.
-If you fail to notify the Fund of your legal separation or divorce and any claims are paid, or reimbursements are made on behalf of your spouse for services incurred after his or her coverage would have terminated due to divorce or legal separation, such payments will be treated as overpayments and you are responsible to reimburse the Fund for the total amount paid by the Fund, according to the provisions of the Overpayment section of this SPD.
+If you fail to notify the Fund of your legal separation or divorce and any claims are paid, or reimbursements are made, on behalf of your spouse for services incurred after his or her coverage would have terminated due to divorce or legal separation, such payments will be treated as overpayments and you are responsible to reimburse the Fund for the total amount paid by the Fund, according to the provisions of the Overpayment section of this SPD.
 Spouses of the same gender are considered lawful spouses for all purposes under this Plan if they were legally married under the laws of the jurisdiction in which the marriage ceremony took place. - 2.
-Non-Disabled Child is your biological child, stepchild, adopted child, a child placed with you in anticipation of adoption.
-A non-disabled child is eligible for coverage until the last day of the month in which the child attains age 26.
-For dental benefits, a child's eligibility for benefits is determined under the insurance contract with Cigna. - 3.
+Non-Disabled Child is your biological child, stepchild, adopted child, or a child placed with you in anticipation of adoption, or a child for whom you are a legal guardian.
+A non-disabled child is generally eligible for coverage until the last day of the month in which the child attains age 26.
+For dental benefits, a child's eligibility is determined under the contract with Cigna. - 3.
 Disabled Child.
 If your unmarried child turns age 26 while covered under the Plan and is, at that time, incapable of self-sustaining employment due to a physical or mental disability, the child will continue to qualify as an eligible dependent for as long as the child remains disabled and you remain covered under the Plan.
 You must submit written proof of incapacity to the Fund Office within 31 days of the date the child's eligibility would have otherwise ceased.
-Unless the child has been determined by the Social Security Administration to be permanently disabled, the Fund will require annual certification of disability.
+Unless the Social Security has determined that a disability is a "permanent disability," the Participant must submit proof each year to the Fund prior to the Open Enrollment Period demonstrating that the Dependent continues to be disabled.
 If proof is not sufficient or is not timely submitted, coverage will terminate.